 It’s ok to feel momentarily stressed underwater, but it’s important to know how to calm yourself down.
 If for any reason (excluding dive emergencies) you suddenly step out of your comfort zone and find yourself nervous or panicky, stop what you’re doing and hang on to something static, such as your dive buddy or anything that stabilizes you and take a few deep breaths.
 If you can, sit on your knees.

 Once you regain your confidence and return to normal state of mind, continue the dive.
 Never attempt to do anything under pressure or when panicked.

 The best thing to do is pause and breath.

 Finally, don’t forget to HAVE FUN!
-Dive safe and mind your fins 😉
+Now that you know some of the best buoyancy control tips, dive safe and mind your fins! 😉